Wyoming’s Cowboy Draw Exposed — Giddy-Up and Enjoy the Excellent Odds

 People who win prizes of up to 599 dollars can claim the sum from any authorized retail venue.
 Prizes that are 600 dollars or more can be claimed solely at the WyoLotto headquarters in Cheyenne.

-It’s also possible to make a claim via mail.
-In this instance, download the Winner Claim Form from the WyoLotto website, fill it out and submit the letter to the address of the Wyoming Lottery headquarters.
+It’s also possible to claim mail.
+In this instance, download the Winner Claim Form from the WyoLotto website, fill it out, and submit the letter to the Wyoming Lottery headquarters address.

 All winners have the right to maintain their anonymity, regardless of the amount that they’ve just snatched.

 Wyoming is a great place for winning a lottery prize.
-It’s one of the few in the country that doesn’t charge a state tax on lottery prizes.
-There will be a federal income tax that totals 25 percent of the amount for US citizens and 30 percent for non-US citizens who win Cowboy Draw.
+It’s one of the few countries that doesn’t charge a state tax on lottery prizes.
+There will be a federal income tax that totals 25 percent of US citizens and 30 percent for non-US citizens who win Cowboy Draw.